balancer/docs-v3/docs/partner-onboarding/balancer-v2/onboard-yb-token.md

 ---
 title: Yield-bearing Asset Onboarding
-order: 1
+order: 2
 ---

-# Onboard your yield-bearing Asset to Balancer v2
+# Onboard your Yield-bearing Asset to Balancer v2 (incl.
+Core Pool Status)

 ::: tip
 Balancer contributors are happy to help during the onboarding process.
 Feel free to reach out to us on our discord!